 History of present illness should cover duration and pattern (eg, intermittent, constant) of fever.
 Fever patterns usually have little or no significance in the diagnosis of FUO, although a fever that occurs every other day (tertian) or every 3rd day (quartan) may suggest malaria in patients with risk factors.
 Focal pain often indicates the location (although not the cause) of the underlying disorder.
 Clinicians should ask generally, then specifically, about discomfort in each body part.

 Review of systems should include nonspecific symptoms, such as weight loss, anorexia, fatigue, night sweats, and headaches.
-Also, symptoms of connective tissue disorders (eg, myalgias, arthralgias, rashes) and GI disorders (eg, diarrhea, steatorrhea, abdominal discomfort) should be sought.
+Also, symptoms of connective tissue disorders (eg, myalgias, arthralgias, rashes) and gastrointestinal disorders (eg, diarrhea, steatorrhea, abdominal discomfort) should be sought.

-Past medical history should include disorders known to cause fever, such as cancer, TB, connective tissue disorders, alcoholic cirrhosis, inflammatory bowel disease, rheumatic fever, and hyperthyroidism.
+Past medical history should include disorders known to cause fever, such as cancer, tuberculosis, connective tissue disorders, alcoholic cirrhosis, inflammatory bowel disease, rheumatic fever, and hyperthyroidism.
 Clinicians should note disorders or factors that predispose to infection, such as immunocompromise (eg, due to disorders such as HIV infection, cancer, diabetes, or use of immunosuppressants), structural heart disorders, urinary tract abnormalities, operations, and insertion of devices (eg, IV lines, pacemakers, joint prostheses).

 Drug history should include questions about specific drugs known to cause fever.